TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

  forward and backward references, and resolution in the presence of homonyms.

+Make sure that there are no errors in tests with a `resolve x to y` clause, these tests are invalid when there are errors.
+{: .notice .notice-warning}

 Do not use start symbols other than Program.
 {: .notice .notice-warning}